knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Javascript support/availability
 	* Language, e.g. with machine-translation support

-	This isn’t the “showcase” design, this is the fallback, lowest-common-denominator design.
+	This isn’t the “showcase” design, this is the fallback, lowest-common-denominator design.[^7]

 1. Cut the number of templates in half, and for each remaining template, cut the number of user interace elements in half.
 Double the font size, and double the white space.

-1. Conduct usability testing on this design, using paper prototypes.
+1. Conduct usability testing on this design, using paper prototypes.[^7],[^12]

 	* Try to test with users that closely match each of your personas.